 - MoFu – Middle of Funnel.
 This is the stage where you educate your prospects as they read your e-book or report, watch your video, or access the information you want them to have.
 The prospects start considering your company as a potential match for their need.

-- BoFu - Bottom of Funnel.
-At this stage, you want to convince people that you have the ideal solution to their problems.
+- BoFu – Bottom of Funnel.
+At this stage, you want to convince people who you have the perfect solution to their problems.
 You might offer a consultation, a free trial, or a quote.
 If you can, shorten the decision time (and make sure they pick you).

 You can tell the true performance of your sales conversion tactics in 2 stages: